mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Clear the cache.
 - Create a request callback returns a valid token.
-- Create a client that uses the OIDC url and the request callback.
+- Create a client that uses the default OIDC url and the request callback.
 - Perform a ``find`` operation. that succeeds.
 - Close the client.